 - The focus groups and interviews revealed that transparency in IDC allocation was a major issue.
 We believe this problem is fixable.
 The Provost's office and faculty at large should ask department chairs and deans to do an annual report on a) how much IDC they received, and b) what it was spent on.
 On their website, ORSP should publish information on IDC generated by each college and what it was spent on.
 This will increase transparency. - In keeping with federal guidelines, clarify what IDC can and cannot be spent on, and communicate this effectively to the faculty.
 It is also necessary to define the restrictions on direct cost funding; for instance, the extent to which it can be used to cover office expenses related to research. - ORSP needs to create and publish on its website a basic explanation of IDC and its purpose; as well as provide clear guidance on the restrictions involved in the disbursement and spending of such funds.
 Departments need to communicate this information to their faculty. - Colleges should develop policies to distribute a certain IDC percentage to individual investigators.
-We recommend a certain percentage of the 25 percent be returned to Pl's, as many are frustrated that their grant-seeking efforts are not being recognized or rewarded.
-Train researchers to develop MOUs with colleagues from other departments and colleges.
+We recommend a certain percent of the 25 percent be returned to PI's, as many are frustrated that their grant-seeking efforts are not being recognized or rewarded.
+It is important to note the absence of merit pay at SF State. - Train researchers to develop MOUs with colleagues from other departments and colleges.
 The participating colleges, departments, and investigators are each entitled to a share of the IDC reimbursement in co-authored grants.
+Make such an MOU a requirement.
 ORSP can create a simple sample MOU template that collaborators can utilize to divide IDC accrued if they are from different colleges or departments.
-Ensure that researchers sign MOUs so that departments, colleges, and individual investigators or the RSO (if an RSO generates research) within the Department are allocated the amount they are entitled to.
-The MOUs need not be mandatory but simply that if each PI wishes their college and department to get their fair share for the joint efforts, then such an MOU is necessary. - Create a workable carryforward policy for IDC.
-The rationale for providing colleges, departments, and PI with a percentage share of the IDC that is generated through their grant writing efforts is that it incentivizes and develops a grant-seeking and RSCA ecosystem at the university.
+Ensure that researchers sign MOUs so that departments, colleges, and individual investigators or the RSO (if an RSO generates research) within the Department are allocated the amount they are entitled to. - Create a workable carryforward policy for IDC.
+The rationale for providing colleges, departments, and PI with a percentage share of the IDC that is generated through their grant writing efforts, incentivizes and develops a grant-seeking and RSCA ecosystem at the university.
 Moreover, colleges that are currently generating significant grant activity (COSE and HSS) also have significant carryforwards (Table 9) that they are accruing across multiple fiscal years.
 Therefore, it is clear that IDC funds are not being deployed and reinvested for RSCA purposes.
 Just the contrary, they are being treated as "rainy-day funds".
 The logic is that these funds can be used to finance one-time unexpected expenses, in times of fiscal crisis.
 However, from the University's perspective it would appear that during the current period of budgetary challenges, some colleges are not spending the funds they have been allocated to cover needed one-time expenses.
 While some IDC funds are being used to cover RSCA related expenses, such as start-up packages for new faculty, these funds can be used for other purposes as well.
 Hence, with respect to carryforwards, the following questions need to be addressed: